-4.1 Pre-industrial background vs ambient PO4 concentrations.
+4.1 Pre-industrial background vs. ambient PO4 concentrations

 This work presents a novel approach to reconstruct background surface water PO4 concentration in a tidal river using the DPS of adjacent tidal marsh sediments.
 The background concentration is essential in the context of developing local nutrient limits.
-The predicted pre-industrial background concentration (62 μg PO4-P L-1; Table 2) is about half of the current surface limit of the Scheldt (120 μg PO4-P L-1; Flemish Government, 1995).
-Remarkably, the predicted background concentrations are about a factor two larger than the background estimates of lake waters for Flanders today (15-35 μg PO4-P L-1; Cardoso et al., 2007).
-That pre-industrial PO4 concentration is about three times lower than the current concentration in the Scheldt.
-For example, between 2007 and 2016, the mean PO4 concentration of the Scheldt in Temse was 170 μg PO4-P L-1.
-However, in the 1930s, the concentration was estimated at 140 μg PO4-PL-1 and larger than current limits, at a time before widespread connection to sewer systems, P-loaded detergents, and application of mineral fertilisers.
+The predicted pre-industrial background concentration ( $62 \mu g PO_4$ -PL-1; Table 2) is about half of the current surface limit of the Scheldt (120 $\mu$ g PO4-PL-1; Flemish Government, 1995).
+Remarkably, the predicted background concentrations are about a factor of 2 larger than the background estimates of lake waters for Flanders today (15- $35 \,\mu g PO_4 - PL^{-1}$ ; Cardoso et al., 2007).
+That pre-industrial PO4 concentration is about 3 times lower than the current concentration in the Scheldt.
+For example, between 2007 and 2016, the mean PO4 concentration of the Scheldt in Temse was $170 \,\mu\text{g}\,\text{PO}4$ -PL-1.
+However, in the 1930s, the concentration was estimated at $140 \,\mu g \, PO_4 - PL^{-1}$ and larger than current limits, at a time before widespread connection to sewer systems, P-loaded detergents, and application of mineral fertilizers.

 Those results suggest that the sediment internal loading triggered by summer anoxia in lowland rivers contributes to larger PO4 concentrations than estimated before (see introduction).
-The summer PO4 peak lasts about five months per year in Flanders and largely affects the rivers' mean P concentrations (Smolders et al., 2017).
+The summer PO4 peak lasts about 5 months per year in Flanders and largely affects the rivers' mean P concentrations (Smolders et al., 2017).
 Summer anoxia can occur in eutrophic lakes or sometimes in oligotrophic brown water lakes (Nürnberg, 1995).
-Additionally, lowland rivers in Flanders are primarily groundwater-fed, and 73% of streamflow can be attributed to base flow.
-The groundwater in Belgium has a median P concentration between 150 - 320 μg P L-1(Edmunds and Shand, 2009).
+Additionally, lowland rivers in Flanders are primarily groundwater-fed, and 73 % of streamflow can be attributed to base flow.
+The groundwater in Belgium has a median P concentration between $150-320 \,\mu g P L^{-1}$ (Edmunds and Shand, 2009).
 Therefore, groundwater feeding the river waters logically affects the river P concentrations.
-In contrast, primarily rain-fed lakes will have lower P concentrations, with rain P ranging between 1.5 and 120 μg P L-1 (Migon and Sandroni, 1999).
+In contrast, primarily rain-fed lakes will have lower P concentrations, with rain P ranging between 1.5 and $120 \,\mu g P L^{-1}$ (Migon and Sandroni, 1999).